Table of Contents

 Scaling solutions on two levels

-Layer two protocols have risen in popularity in recent years, and they are proving to be the most successful method for scaling solutions PoW networks in specific.
+Layer two protocols have risen in popularity in recent years, and they are proving to be the most successful method for scaling PoW networks in particular.

 The blockchain that is nested

-Rather than having a single person (for example, the manager) perform all of the work, the manager delegated assignments to subordinates, who subsequently reported back to management when completed of nested blockchain.
+Rather than having a single person (for example, the manager) perform all of the work, the manager delegated assignments to subordinates, who subsequently reported back to management when completed the nested blockchain.

 Channels of state